ippocratiss/EMRI_MC/INSTALL.md

 `source ~/.venvs/EMRI_MC/bin/activate`

-`pip install cupy emcee seaborn matplotlib pandas numpy emcee IPython ipykernel scipy h5py tqdm`
+`pip install cupy emcee matplotlib pandas numpy emcee IPython ipykernel scipy h5py tqdm`

 The install step `Running setup.py install for cupy ...` may take a considerable amount of time.
 The packages related to interactive Python, such as `IPython` and `ipykernel`, are only needed for the example Jupyter notebooks and are not required by the underlying library.